 The last bus from the Naples airport to Sorrento departs at 9:30pm in the summer, and at 7:30pm in the winter.
 If your flight arrives after that time, you will not be able to take public transportation and your only alternative is to reach Sorrento by private transfer or taxi.
 The average fare for a taxi ride from Naples to Sorrento is €80-100.
 We recommend booking a transfer rather than taking a taxi, as you will have a driver waiting to meet you when your flight lands.

-High speed trains from Milan, Florence, and Rome arrive at Naples' Centrale train station (Napoli Centrale) on Piazza Garibaldi.
+Trenitalia high-speed trains from Milan, Florence, and Rome arrive at Naples Centrale train station (Napoli Centrale) on Piazza Garibaldi.

 - The ride lasts about 1 hour and 10 minutes, with a number of stops along the way.
 Sorrento is the last stop along the line.

-- The Circumvesuviana is a commuter train along a main line, so can get very crowded and you may not find seating.
+- The Circumvesuviana is a commuter train, so can get very crowded and you may not find seating.
 Trains are not air conditioned.

 - The Naples train station has the same sort of safety issues that any train station in a large city may have, so keep an eye on your valuables and documents and don't wear expensive jewelry.

 - The train usually runs on time, and is generally the fastest and cheapest way to reach Sorrento.

-If you are travelling with a number of bags, we do not recommend taking the Circumvesuviana:
+If you are traveling with a number of bags, we do not recommend taking the Circumvesuviana: